-.3 Rigid Base
+.3 Rigid Base:

-- (a) For pedestrian applications only, mortarless paving may be used.
-The setting bed shall be compacted sand approximately 13 mm thick. - (b) Rigid bases shall have a minimum thickness of 100 mm of concrete base.
+- (a) The setting bed shall be compacted sand approximately 13 mm thick. - (b) Rigid bases shall have a minimum thickness of 100 mm of concrete base.
 Rigid bases shall be used in areas of heavy traffic and where surface drainage is necessary.
-A rigid base shall have a 10 to 13 mm mortar setting bed to seat the concrete pavers in accordance with Standard drawing No. BP-2.
+A rigid base shall have a 10 to 13 mm mortar setting bed to seat the concrete pavers.